 Only once has my order from DL been completely off.
 I ordered these Chelsea boots and was surprised when they arrived and fit about 2 sizes too large.
 Considering that I already had 3 other Drifter shoes that all fit great, this was out of left field.
 But ya know, it happens.

 In order to be sure it didn’t happen again, I sent the shoes back with a hard copy of an outline of my other DL shoes that fit the best and instructions to cut the outsole in exactly that shape.
 Because I was using other DL shoes as reference, it worked to just outline the whole shoe.
-And because I used Paypal to purchase the shoes originally, I was able to get the return shipping cost of $24 refunded back to me.
 The replacements came several weeks later and were perfect!
 It added quite a bit more time to the process, but no extra cost to me (Again, be sure to read this post for all the details on their remake policy).

 Customers outside the US will want to investigate how much return shipping would cost for them if they need it.
-US customers should always use Paypal for the purchase protection and return shipping refund.
 Going into it prepared makes all the difference!

 Wear and Care